department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-06 Mocked Authentication/Mocked authentication conversation guide.md

 - Ok now we’re on this next page…
    - [GO FORWARD to it if still on prev page]
 - Is it clear what you need to do on this page?
-- How would you decide which mock user profile to select?
+- How would you normally decide which mock user profile to select?
+   - What about if you need one that you don’t normally use?
 - Can you adequately choose the mock user you need from this page?
-- How are you deciding which mock user to select?
-   - What about if you need one that you don’t normally use?
+   - Is the info on the right helpful?
 - Is there anything on this page that seems confusing, like it’s not needed, or like it’s missing?
-   - [IF NEEDED - specifically call out the presentation of the mock user info in code]
+   - Is the information under the dropdown useful?
+- Would it make a difference if this page and the previous page were on 1 page instead of 2?
+   - would that be better or worse or not much different?
 - Go ahead and take the next step as you might if I were not here.
    - Now that you are in a mock signed-in state, is there anything else you’d need from an identity standpoint here to continue working on and checking your code?